 Ronald Crawford (pictured on the right), a mental health therapist based in North Philadelphia, uses hip-hop music to challenge negative culture and educate individuals about drug use.
 He hopes to engage and encourage people to share how they feel after acts of violence.
-We talk to Mr. Crawford and Psychiatric consultant for the Gaudenzia Inc Together House, and Dr. James Jones (pictured on the left), about the concept of Hip-Hip Psyco-Ed.
+Crawford and Dr. James Jones (pictured on the left), psychiatric consultant for the Gaudenzia Inc. Together House, talked about the concept of hip-hop psych-ed.

-Crawford specializes in Hip-Hop Psyco-Ed, a therapeutic approach that uses rap lyrics and other pop cultural references to meet people on their level.
+Crawford uses a therapeutic approach that uses rap lyrics and other pop cultural references to meet people on their level.

 “My goal is to engage people in discussions and make therapy cool,” said Crawford ,who works with at-risk youth and formaly incarcerated males.
 “Here I am a therapist and a person who has experienced trauma.
 I’m saying to them, I’m just like you guys.”